A2Amir/Prediction-Phase-in-the-trajectory-generation-of-cars/README.md

 * s<sup>.</sup>
 * d<sup>.</sup>

-#### Instructions:
+### Instructions:

-1. Implement the train(data, labels) method in the class GNB:
+#### 1. Implement the train(data, labels) method:

    Training a Gaussian Naive Bayes classifier consists of computing and storing the mean and standard deviation from the data for each label/feature pair.
-For example, given the label "change lanes left” and the feature s˙\dot, it would be necessary to compute and store the mean and standard deviation of s˙\dot over all data points with the "change lanes left” label.
+For example, given the label "change lanes left” and the feature s˙, it would be necessary to compute and store the mean and standard deviation of s˙ over all data points with the "change lanes left” label.

 <p align="right"> <img src="./img/20.png" style="right;" alt="  STD" width="350" height="200" > </p>
 <p align="right"> <img src="./img/21.png" style="right;" alt="  MEAN" width="350" height="150" > </p>